 I hope that as you learn more about my work and about me, you too will be inspired to reflect on how who you have and continue to be influenced and shaped by your experiences, oth personally and professionally.
 I hope that you will also be inspired to give a little bit more of yourself and to pay it forward as you go.

 Hopefully, I too will have a chance to learn more about you, your work and how you strive to live and work with purpose.
-If you want to connect with me, please use the social media links at the bottom of this page.
+If you want to connect with me, please email me at firstname.lastname@example.org or use the social media links at the bottom of this page.